 Some forms of ABA teaching, such as Natural Environmental Training (NET) or Pivotal Response Training (PRT), focus on the preference of the child.
 If the learner is automatically inspired by the games or similar stimulation, they are more likely to take part.

-ABA sessions will be spent in the home or in a natural environment, to work on the teaching of skills.
+Applied behavior analysis intervention sessions will be spent in the home or in a natural environment, to work on the teaching of skills.
 Naturalistic, play-based ABA methods increase child participation and motivation, assist with easier fading of adult support, and result in decreased challenging behaviors during teaching sessions.
 In a play-based ABA session, your child has fun while the therapist systematically targets skills within the play routines.
 To the untrained eye, it may look like the therapist is just playing!

 However, studies show that this type of teaching is very effective.
 This approach facilitates your child's engagement with age-appropriate toys and activities while teaching necessary skills utilizing his or her natural interests to reinforce new skills and desired behaviors.
 It also more closely replicates the way typically developing children often learn…through play!